wp-slimstat/wp-slimstat/readme.txt

 [youtube https://www.youtube.com/watch?v=zEKP9yC8x6g]

 = Main features =
-* Real-time access log, server latency, heatmaps, full IPv6 support, and much more.
+* Get access to real-time access log, measure server latency, track page events, keep an eye on your bounce rate and much more.
+* Add shortcodes to your website to display reports in widgets or directly in posts and pages.
 * Exclude users from statistics collection based on various criteria, including; user roles, common robots, IP subnets, admin pages, country, etc.
-* Export your reports to CSV or get daily emails right in your mailbox (via premium add-on).
+* Export your reports to CSV, generate user heatmaps or get daily emails right in your mailbox (via premium add-ons).
 * Compatible with W3 Total Cache, WP SuperCache, CloudFlare and most caching plugins.
 * Support for hashing IP addresses in the database to protect your users privacy.
 * Accurate IP geolocation, browser and platform detection (courtesy of [MaxMind](http://www.maxmind.com/) and [Browscap](http://browscap.org)).
-* Add shortcodes to your website to display reports in widgets or directly in posts and pages.
 * World Map that works on your mobile device, too (courtesy of [amMap](http://www.ammap.com/)).

 = Premium Add-ons =